 Take a hard look at how the American criminal justice system really functions.
 Then work to improve it.

+The CDC operates on the principle that the best way to learn is within a structured and proactive environment of planning, execution and reflection.
 All this will take place in a supportive and reflective environment where you will learn to be your own best guide and teacher to becoming an excellent problem solver and provider of legal services.